AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 The documentation on Bioconductor pages have information that can be valuable for troubleshooting.
 Every bioconductor package has a PDF reference where all the functions and objects for that package are described.
-They can take some getting used to, but general can have helpful information.
+They can take some getting used to, but generally can have helpful information.

 ### 6) Google it again